techtanzeel/collado-io/src/pages/markdown/book-delivering-happiness/index.md

 At the end of the book, there is an accurate framework to categorize the types of happiness, I paraphrase:

 * Pleasure: is about always chasing the next high.
-I like to refer to it as the “Rock Star” type of happiness because it's great if you can have a constant inflow of stimuli, but it's very hard to maintain unless you're living the lifestyle of a rock star.
+I like to refer to it as the "Rock Star" type of happiness because it's great if you can have a constant inflow of stimuli, but it's very hard to maintain unless you're living the lifestyle of a rock star.
 * Passion: is also known as flow, where peak performance meets peak engagement, and time flies by.
 Research has shown that of the three types of happiness, this is the second longest lasting.
-Professional athletes sometimes refer to this state as “being in the zone.”
+Professional athletes sometimes refer to this state as "being in the zone."
 * Higher Purpose: is about being part of something bigger than yourself that has meaning to you.
 Of the three types of happiness, this is the longest lasting.

 > One of the things that he found from his research was that great companies have a greater purpose and bigger vision beyond just making money or being number one in a market.